mj0nez/autoJ/README.md

 The results of all measurements can be found in the ImageJ results window.
 Users may export all values as a csv file.
-An automatically export function is planned for further releases.
+An automatically export function is planned for a further a release.